Alex335932/Proposal-Writing-Portfolio/README.md

-# Proposal-Writing-Portfolio

-Proposal Writing Portfolio — Alexander Messejnikov
+# Proposal-Writing-Portfolio — Alexander Messejnikov

 -Strategic writing that translates technical complexity into compliant and persuasive narratives.